jackjona/nextjs-animations/README.md

 ## Animations

-- Link underline animation on hover
+- Link underline animation on hover (seen with the header links on hover)
 - Entrance animation for the homepage (can also be used for page transition)
+- Smooth Hr line reveal animation

-## Getting Started
+### Getting Started

 First, run the development server: